Questions & answers

 Can you do home visits?

 A: Home visits can be arranged in certain circumstances although an additional charge may need to be made for travelling costs, depending on the distance.
 Do contact us to discuss your requirements.

-Q: How do I know your therapist is properly qualified and insured?
+Q: How do I know your therapist is properly qualified?

 A: Rachel has completed training which is recognised and approved by the General Hypnotherapy Standards Council (GHSC), one of the main regulatory bodies for hypnotherapists in the UK, and has been awarded the Senior Qualification in Hypnotherapy Practice in recognition of her level of experience.
-She remains registered with the GHSC and adheres to their requirements for continued professional development, supervision and insurance.
+She remains registered with the GHSC.
 For full details of her qualifications, registrations and experience click here.

 Q: How long are appointments and how much do they cost?

 A: Each appointment lasts up to 90 minutes and costs £60.
 Your initial consultation is always free.

 Q: I’m not sure yet whether this is for me, I just want to find out more.

 A: That’s fine, you are always welcome to email, phone or come for a free initial consultation with no obligation to go ahead with treatment unless you want to.